usnistgov/FIPS201/_FIPS201/frontend.md

     in [Figure 4-7](#fig-4-7).

 Zone 8B: Linear 3 of 9 Bar Code (Deprecated)
 : The bar code is deprecated in this version of the Standard.
 In a future version of this Standard, the bar code may be removed.
-If used, a linear 3 of 9 bar code SHALL be placed generally as depicted
+If used, a linear 3 of 9 bar code SHALL be placed in the general area depicted
     in [Figure 4-7](#fig-4-7).
 It SHALL be in accordance with Association for Automatic Identification and Mobility (AIM) standards.
 Beginning and end points of the bar code will be dependent on the embedded contactless module selected.
 Departments and agencies are encouraged to coordinate placement of the bar code with